The general VAT rate is 25.5% as of 1 September 2024

 Paying a sum of money in advance

-If an advance is paid to the seller, the seller must report VAT for it relating to the tax period when payment was made.
+An advance payment means that the seller has received the payment before the goods are delivered to the customer.
+Whether a payment is considered an advance payment depends on when the money is available to the seller.
 If the seller is deemed as having received the advance before the VAT changes came into force, the VAT rate of 24% is applicable.

 Example: A customer of a motor dealer places an order for a new car in August 2024.
 The car is delivered to the customer in September 2024.
 The agreement has been that the customer pay a partial advance to the dealer in the form of handing over his old vehicle during August.
 Because the date when the old car was delivered to the seller is before 1 September 2024, the VAT rate of 24% will be applicable to the advance.